johnrcd/rovi_blog/README.md

 - Eleventy — static site generator (SSG)
 - Cloudflare — domain/hosting
-- Pages CMS — git-based content mangement system
+- Pages CMS — git-based content management system (CMS)

 Despite Eleventy being an SSG, `rovi_blog` runs as an single page application (SPA) that can fallback to being a multi page app if JavaScript does not work.
 This is primarily to support the website's theme system, which allows you to dramatically change the look of the website from a selection of styles.